martinthomson/escape-report/draft-thomson-escape-report.md

 of archived content, asserting that either the original content was modified at the source, or in the archive.

-Participants initially saw digital signatures as a way to address such issues of provenance.
-As similar problems exist in other areas, such as in book publication, medical research, and news, this was considered to have broad applicability.
+Some participants initially saw digital signatures as a way to address such issues of provenance.
+As similar problems exist in other areas, such as in book publication, medical research, and news, a solution to this problem was considered to have broad applicability.

 However, the discussion ultimately concluded that providing non-repudiation in retrospect is challenging.
 Signing keys are not expected to remain secure for